MacMannes/stackmob-docs/modules/acl/docs.md

 For your safety, we will require that you acknowledge your `Open` permissioned schemas in the <a href="http://www.stackmob.com/devcenter/docs/Deploying-your-App" target="_blank">deployment process</a>.

 * Meanwhile, <a href="https://dashboard.stackmob.com/schemas/new" target="_blank">schemas created manually via the web platform</a> will retain permissions set by the developer.

-### ACL not working in the Local Runner (JS SDK)?

-If you are developing locally on the Local Runner and getting `401 Unauthorized` or similar rejection messages when querying for objects, try the following:

-* If you are using `http://localhost:4567`, change to `http://127.0.0.1:4567`.
-* <a href="https://dashboard.stackmob.com/schemas/" target="_blank">Check your schema permissions</a> to see if they are overly restrictively (Private Key, Not Allowed, etc)

 # More Info: OAuth 2.0

 If you'd like to read more about OAuth 2.0, you can read the <a href="http://www.stackmob.com/devcenter/docs/Authenticating-Users-with-the-JS-SDK" target="_blank">OAuth 2.0 docs for the JS SDK</a>.